Flea Beetles

 Description

-Adult: About 1/8 inch long with small dark metallic bodies and enlarged hind legs that enable them to jump long distances (hence the name “flea”).
+Adult: About 3 mm long, adults have small dark metallic bodies and enlarged hind legs that enable them to jump long distances (hence the name “flea”).
 Some adult flea beetle species are striped.

-Egg: Elliptical in shape, and white to yellowish gray.
-Laid in clusters or singly in the soil at the base of host plants.
+Egg: Elliptical in shape, and white to yellowish gray, eggs are laid in clusters or singly in the soil at the base of host plants.

-Larva: Small, white, and worm-like with a brown head.
+Larva: Larvae are small, white, and worm-like with a brown head.

-Pupa: Small and cream to white; pupate in the soil.
+Pupa: Small and cream to white; they pupate in the soil.

 Life History